susmithakundukulam/orderMicroService/README.md

 # orderMicroService

 STEP 4:
- Created Microservice -OrderService with a sample API
+ Created Microservice -OrderService with a sample API..
+ Also there is another API to show how to communicate with other microservice (Payment microservice).